-Wong Kwok Kuen complied with Code C.1.4 by attending seminars organised by HKCGI, an accounting firm, a bank, certain professional bodies and law firms.
+Wong Kwok Kuen complied with Code C.1.4 by attending seminars organised by HKCGI, an accounting firm, a professional body and certain law firms.

 During the Year, the Board determined the policy for the corporate governance of the Company, and duties performed by the Board under Code A.2.1.